-FIGURE 5.22 Wulff plots illustrating the effect of a reconstructive transition on the equilibrium crystal shape (ECS), and corresponding temperature-[mis]orientation phase diagrams.
-The solid curves represent the ECS with an unreconstructed ["(1 × 1)"] facet, while the dashed curves give the ECS with a reconstructed facet.
+FIG. 22: Wulff plots illustrating the effect of a reconstructive transition on the ECS, and corresponding temperature-[mis]orientation phase diagrams.
+The solid curves represent the ECS with an unreconstructed [" (1×1) "] facet, while the dashed curves give the ECS with a reconstructed facet.
 As temperature decreases, the free energy of the reconstructed facet, relative to that of the unreconstructed facet, decreases.
 Below the transition temperature T_c (called T_7 in the text), the two shapes intersect, giving a "net" ECS that is the inner envelope of the two.
-The phase diagram shows regions where all orientations tan θ (or \widehat{m}) are allowed for the unreconstructed facets depends on the free energy to create a step on the reconstructed (111) face, compared to its unreconstructed counterpart: (A) the behavior for extremely large energy to create steps on the (7 × 7) terrace and (A) a smaller such energy.
+The phase diagram shows regions where all orientations $\tan \theta$ (or $\hat{\mathbf{m}}$) are allowed for the unreconstructed crystal [" (1×1) "], regions of phase separation (labeled "coex."), and regions where the reconstruction (labeled "rec.") is allowed for ranges of orientation.
+The relative size of the reconstructed and unreconstructed facets depends on the free energy to create a step on the reconstructed (111) face, compared to its unreconstructed counterpart: (a) the behavior for extremely large energy to create steps on the (7×7) terrace and (b) a smaller such energy.
 Solid circles mark the sharp edge at the temperature at which the crystal shapes cross.
 Crosses show the intersection of the facet and the curved part (i.e., the smooth edge) of the crystal shape for the reconstructed phase.
-From Ref.
-[69].
+From Bartelt et al. [1989].